How to Calculate The Price For Your Homemade Candles

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

-Examples of successful candle businesses
+Examples of a successful candle business

 Headline Solar ($6M/year)